TEL-CO/repo-migrator-API/README.md

 License

-Distributed under the MIT License.
+Distributed under the GPL License.
 See LICENSE for more information.

 Contact
 web@tlco.it